EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/01_ecs.md

 - Store the Component's data in the internal records of the ECS, so it can used by the engine or accessed through the API _(eg: with `getComponent` and similar functions)_.
 </TechnicalNote>

-Ethereal Engine requires a specific set of Components in order to create an object that can be presented on the screen:
+iR Engine requires a specific set of Components in order to create an object that can be presented on the screen:
 - **VisibleComponent**
 - **TransformComponent**
 - **PrimitiveGeometryComponent** or **MeshComponent**